 Materials for Energy Conversion and Storage

-Our major research themes are Hydrogen (storage, sensing, etc.) and Solar Fuel (water splitting, CO2 reduction).
-Our long term aim is to build a photoelectrochemical device to convert water and CO2 into substances of higher energy content such as syngas.
-We seek to maintain a unique position in developing and employing a wide range of nano-particle and thin film and preparation techniques such as Sputter Deposition, Atomic Layer Deposition, Spray Pyrolysis and spark ablation.
-Optical characterization includes Raman, Ellipsometry, in-situ UV/VIS spectroscopy, mobility based nanoparticle characterization and a electrochemistry lab including a solar simulator.
+We seek to maintain a unique position in developing and employing a wide range of nano-particle and thin film preparation techniques such as Sputter Deposition, Atomic Layer Deposition, Pulsed Laser Deposition and Spray Pyrolysis.
+Characterization includes Raman spectroscopy, Ellipsometry, in-situ UV/VIS spectroscopy, Scanning Probe characterization tools and an electrochemistry lab including a solar simulator.

 The MECS team consists of the principle investigators Wilson Smith, Fokko Mulder and Bernard Dam including technical support by Joost Middelkoop, Herman Schreuders and Bart Boshuizen, and managerial support by Marjolijn Stegweg.The MECS team is complemented by Hans Geerlings (Shell embedded scientist) and Andreas Schmidt-Ott.

 We often have fully funded 4-year projects for interested PhD students, and fully funded 1-3 year projects for postdocs.
 In the Dutch academic system, as a prospective PhD student you do not apply for a graduate school, but you directly apply for a thesis work.
 Generally speaking, such a thesis work is defined by a faculty member and funded for the full 4 years providing a good salary (~25.000-30.000 Euro's per annum) for the PhD student.
 The PhD student spends 80% of his her time on his/her thesis research, 10% on teaching, and 10% on taking graduate level courses.
 Check the individual PI pages for vacancies